makesmatheasy/makesmatheasy/README.md

 - To add more useful calculators to solve Math problems along with steps
 - To show steps of Integration, Differentiation, Laplace, Partial Differentiation rather than showing on eMathHelp website by redirecting to it
 - Improving the UI
-- Adding Image/Handwriting recognition so that user can click/write a problem and converted to text for further processing
+- Release in 4 variants
+  - Webapp
+  - Library
+  - Android App
+  - IOS App

 Feel free to come up with new ideas yourself.

 # How to Contribute

 If you think that you can add a new feature or want to fix a bug.
-We invite you to contribute to MakesMathEasy and make this project better.
+We invite you to contribute to Makes Math Easy and make this project better.
 To start contributing, follow the below instructions:

 1. Create a folder at your desire location (usually at your desktop).